CBS sues Shari Redstone, its controlling shareholder

 On Monday CBS took drastic action -- by suing Redstone and her family's holding company National Amusements (NAI for short).

-CBS wants to hold a special shareholder meeting and use a dividend declaration to sharply dilute Redstone's control of the company from 79% to 17%.
+CBS wants to hold a special shareholder meeting on Thursday and use a dividend declaration to sharply dilute Redstone's control of the company from 79% to 17%.
+CBS says this is permitted by a provision in its charter.

 Specifically, it seeks a temporary restraining order.
 The suit says CBS is taking action to prevent Redstone "from abusing NAI's voting control and further harming CBS and its public stockholders in breach of their fidicuary duties."